Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-39-nirvana-cage.md

 “Only two,” she demurred.

 “That’s more than most people,” Yulna observed.
 “But I’m being rude.
-Sister Shoo---Father Gyotin of Clan Starmind.”
+Sister Shoo - Father Gyotin of Clan Starmind.”

 Gyotin gave her an urbane pant-smile, the one that males who had regular contact with humans had developed that seemed to pass muster as an imitation of a human smile.
 It certainly went over well with Shoo, who shook his paw warmly.